wescale/kubernetes-formation/Day-1/exercise-2/README.md

 ## Question

-How is the adddress resolution performed from the NodeJS container?
+How is the address resolution performed from the NodeJS container?

 ## Clean